Adoption Story: Dan and Eliza

 July 2, 2020

 A global pandemic.
 Quarantined at home.
 Travel halted.
 Unrest and anxiety hovering as Covid-19 spread.
 Devastating racial injustice.
 Protests.
 Rising racial division and grief.
 Rioting.
 A nation desperate for peace.
 These were not the circumstances Brian and Jenn Johnson of Bethel Music expected they’d be in during their second adoption journey.
 And yet, for such a time as this their son Malachi would enter the world.
-As an Adoption Consultant with Christian Adoption Consultants who has walked the Johnsons through both of their adoption journeys, I’m honored to share some of their most recent adoption story today.
+As an Adoption Consultant who has walked the Johnsons through both of their adoption journeys, I’m honored to share some of their most recent adoption story today.

 Brian and Jenn brought home their son, Ryder, in 2017.
 They have beautifully shared God’s heart for adoption and desire to walk out 1 John 3:18 (NLT) “Dear children, let’s not merely say that we love each other; let us show the truth by our actions.”
 In February of this year, the Johnsons got in touch to let me know they were considering adopting again.